fpsom/elixir-ml-biostats-hackathon/episode-04.md

 - Symmetry
 - Fractal dimension ("coastline approximation" )

 The mean, standard error and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
-For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.
+For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius[[5]](#5).
 As a result, we expect the features to be highly correlated.
 This hypothesis can be vertified by the correlation matrix.

 ```python
 # Unsupervised - correlation matrix